Healthcare Insights

 The electronic health record (EHR) market is highly competitive.
 These digital tools help doctors and other healthcare providers track and understand a patient’s medical background quickly, easily and without relying on handwritten notes.

+Wondering which hospitals use Cerner?
 Using Definitive Healthcare’s HospitalView product, we ranked the top hospitals in the U.S. using an Oracle Cerner EHR platform by both net patient revenue and number of beds.
+Data is from the Medicare Cost Report and is according to the most recent 12-month interval tracked in our product.

 Top 10 hospitals using Oracle Cerner’s EHR ranked by net patient revenue

-Indiana University Health Methodist Hospital, located in Indiana, ranks at the top of our list with net patient revenue of more than $3 billion.
-In second place is Northside Hospital Atlanta, which is in Georgia and has an NPR of more than $2.5 billion.
-Both facilities can also be found on our list of the top 50 hospitals in the U.S. by NPR, ranking 13 and 35 respectively.
+IU Health Methodist Hospital ranks at the top of our list with net patient revenue of more than $3.9 billion.
+In second place is Northside Hospital Atlanta, which has an NPR of more than $2.7 billion.
+Both facilities can also be found on our list of the top 50 hospitals in the U.S. by NPR.

 Top 10 hospitals using Oracle Cerner’s EHR ranked by number of beds

 Fig. 2 Data is from the Definitive Healthcare HospitalView product.
-Data are accurate as of July 2022.
+Data accessed February 2025.

 What is an EMR system?